Traveler's guide to avoiding infectious diseases

-The best way to stay healthy during travel is to prepare before you leave and take preventive measures while traveling.
-Most infections that you catch while traveling are minor, but in rare cases, they can be severe or even deadly.
+You can stay healthy during travel by taking the right steps to protect yourself before you go.
+You can also do things to help prevent disease while you are traveling.
+Most infections you catch while traveling are minor.
+In rare cases, however, they can be severe, or even deadly.

 The best public sources for up-to-date travel information are the:

 Talk to your health care provider or visit a travel clinic 4 - 6 weeks before you leave for your trip.
-You may need a series of pre-travel vaccinations.
-Some vaccines need time to work.
+You may need several vaccinations.
+Some of these need time to work.

-Depending on where you are going, you may need to update your vaccinations.
-Your doctor may say you need a "booster" vaccine.
-For example, you may need booster vaccines for:
+You also may need to update your vaccinations.
+For example, you may need "booster" vaccines for:

 Certain countries have required vaccinations.
-You may need proof of vaccination to enter the country.
+You may need proof that you have had this vaccine in order to enter the country.

 People who may have different vaccine requirements include:

 - People with weakened immune systems or HIV